 For some populations, it might not be so easy.
 For autistic children, establishing joint attention can be tricky because social communication is impaired.
 Specifically, using joint attention to form a social reference might be lacking, but we can help support them with some strategies.

 Research has shown that young children learn best from people that are the most important to them: their parents and caregivers!
 The next thing we know is that young children learn better in a natural environment, like their home, whereas older children learn better with more structure.

 While playing or engaging with your child, we want to find ways to encourage them to look at us in order to establish joint attention.
-They look at our eyes, watch us look towards an object, and then they follow our eye gaze towards that object.
+They look at our eyes, watch us look toward an object, and then they follow our eye gaze toward that object.

 One thing to try is holding up objects that they’re interested in near your face.
 It might sound silly, but we want to try to get them to shift their attention to us more than the object itself.
 So be expressive!
 You can make a noise or say their name to gain their attention.
-Once they look, slowly move the object away from your face, provide the label for the object (ex: toy), then bring it back towards your face.
+Once they look, slowly move the object away from your face, provide the label for the object (example: "ball"), then bring it back toward your face.

-Similar to that last strategy, we can use pointing.
+Similar to eye contact, we can use pointing.
 Point to the object you want your child to pay attention to.
-You can even place your hand over your child’s to help them physically help the child point to the object.
+You can even place your hand over your child’s to help them physically point to the object.

 Joint attention is important for all kids, and these tips can help you practice this skill during playtime or any other daily activity.
 Check out the Expressable blog for other helpful tips and exercises to help your child.